 The Rise to National Prominence

 The addition of freshmen in Fall 1990 has accelerated the rise in the percentage of full-time undergraduates.
-In 1986, 31% of undergraduate students were full-time and 69% were part time.
-In 2018, 84% of undergraduate students were full-time with the remaining 16% as part-time.
+In 1986, 31% of undergraduate students were full-time and 69% were part-time.
+In 2019, 85% of undergraduate students were full-time with the remaining 15% as part-time.
 Given its location and mission, UT Dallas will continue to have professionals attending undergraduate or graduate courses part-time.

 The University of Texas at Dallas provides the State of Texas and the nation with excellent, innovative education and research.
 The University is committed to graduating well-rounded citizens whose education has prepared them for rewarding lives and productive careers in a constantly changing world; to continually improving educational and research programs in the arts and sciences, engineering, and management; and to assisting the commercialization of intellectual capital generated by students, staff, and faculty.

 The University of Texas at Dallas is one of eight universities and six health institutions governed by The University of Texas System's nine regents, who are nominated by the governor, selected from different areas of the state, and appointed with the advice and consent of the Texas Senate.